 One of the best parts about traveling to places that may not be on the typical tourist path, is you score great deals, and it becomes extremely easy to have an adventurous vacation on a budget.

-When I traveled to Guatemala back in November, we didn’t set out with a budget, but like any trip, we wanted to make sure we didn’t blow all our life savings.
+For my Guatemala trip back in November, we didn’t set out with a budget, but like any trip, we wanted to make sure we didn’t blow all our life savings.

 I should mention that there are always cheaper ways to do a trip.
 On this trip for example, we opted for more expensive options for things like accommodations because we weren’t doing the whole grungy backpacker type trip where we stay in 24-bed dorms.
 We wanted it to be somewhat relaxing and comfortable.
 Plus, my friend hadn’t traveled much before, at least not outside of first-world countries, so I wanted to make sure she was comfortable too.

 As you probably know, there is ALWAYS a cheaper or more expensive way to see every country.
-If you are looking for more of a budget trip then what we did, you can opt for public transit versus tourist shuttles like we took, you can also opt for cooking your food in a hostel kitchen when available, and staying in shared dorm rooms versus private rooms at hotels.
+If you are looking for more of a budget trip than what we did on our Guatemala trip, you can opt for public transit versus tourist shuttles like we took, you can also opt for cooking your food in a hostel kitchen when available, and staying in shared dorm rooms versus private rooms at hotels.
 Whatever your budget, there’s always a way to make it work.
 However, if you’re thinking of a trip to Guatemala and want to get an idea of how much it cost me to travel there for about 8 days, I hope this helps.

 A few things to note: